georgekhan99/jwt_express_authentication/README.md

 # Get A Token

-#Inseted To Your Database As Mysql
+#Inserted To Your Database As Mysql